In our increasingly health-conscious society, microgreens are the latest food trend, and for good reason.

 Health food stores and more and more mainstream grocers are now carrying microgreens.
 Also, check to see if there is a local grower near you.
 They may even deliver!

-If you’re interested in growing some of your own, the seeds themselves (which are no different from regular seeds) are available in the Home Microgreens Store at respectable prices.
+If you’re interested in growing some of your own, the seeds (no different from regular seeds) are available at competitive prices in the Home Microgreens Store.

 Vegetables and greens lose nutrients every day after harvest.
 Growing your own fresh food is the best way to improve your nutrition.
 Microgreens are very easy to grow.

-Home Microgreens also offers a free guide on how to grow microgreens at home and offers many other articles, trainings, and courses.
+Home Microgreens also offers a free guide on how to grow microgreens at home and offers many other articles, training, and courses.

 Try Growing Your Own